Lorentz Transformation in Quantum Mechanics: Lorentz transformations of a free wave packet.

 To simplify the exposition let us assume that the two frames of the LT have the origin of the space-time coordinates that coincide at time $t = t' = 0$, so that the four vectors which appear in Eq. (\ref{eq:expli}) are just the coordinates of a single point.
 Then the free wave packet for a spin zero and neutral particle will be a function only of the four vector $ x = (t,\mathbf{x})$.
 As explained in the Appendix it can be represented as a superposition of plane waves \beq \phi(t,\mathbf{x}) \equiv \phi(x) = \int \frac{ d^3 k }{k_0} w(\mathbf{k}) \exp(\imath k x ) \eeq where $ k = (k_0,\mathbf{k}) $ is a generic four vector in momentum space ($\hbar$ = 1), $k_0 = \sqrt{\mathbf{k}\,^2 + m\,^2}$, being $m$ the mass of the particle.
 Since the particle is a scalar the corresponding wave function must be a scalar and its LT can be written \cite{Weinberg} \beq \Lambda \phi(x) \,=\, \phi(\Lambda x) \,=\, \phi(x\,') \eeq which means that in the new reference frame the wave function is the same original function in the new coordinates.
 It has to be stressed that the time $t\,'$ is different for each $\mathbf{x}$.
 In QFT for a field extended in a finite space-time region this non-uniqueness of the time under LT is an unavoidable consequence.
 It means simply that the field at a given time in a reference frame is related by a LT to the field taken at different times in another reference frame.
 However, if $\phi(x)$ is meant to represent the wave function of a particle in a given reference frame, the effect of a LT to another reference frame poses a straightforward question.
 In fact, in QM the wave function at a given time is assumed to represent the quantum state of the system at that definite time.
 The non-uniqueness of the time implies the impossibility of connecting by a LT a definite quantum state in two different reference frames.
 Indeed, in general no correspondence can be established between the quantum state represented by the wave function $\phi(t,\mathbf{x})$ and the quantum state represented by a wave function $\phi(t\,',\mathbf{x\,'})$ at a given $t\,'$.
 A correspondence can be present only between the whole evolution of the wave function as observed in the two reference frames.
 The main reason is that the wave packet is an extended object in 3-D space and evolves in both reference frames, which marks a difference with the case of a rigid body at rest in one of the two reference frames.
 A further obvious difference is the impossibility to "observe" a wave function like a physical object.
-In some limiting case the correspondence between the states in the two reference frames can be established, at least approximately.
-Suppose that the wave packet is "almost" two dimensional, i.e. in one direction the size of the wave packet can be neglected.
-Then in the reference frame where the x-axis is along this special direction all the points of the wave packet have the same x-coordinate and a boost along x axis will bring to a wave packet with only one time coordinate, i.e. a legitimate quantum state.
-Similarly, it can happen that in definite physical conditions the overall size of the wave packet is small enough that the spread of the time values under the LT of Eq. (\ref{eq:LT}) can be neglected.
-This is the case of e.g. the semi-classical approximation.
-The final conclusion is that the overall time evolution of a system is the only quantum object that can be transferred by LT from one reference frame to another.
-In this sense it is a covariant quantity.
+This is one of the main conclusions of the paper, which is not explicitly present in the literature.
+It is a straightforward consequence of how a LT acts on a wave function and the interpretation of the wave function in QM as representing a quantum state.
+Stated in a different way, if one performs a LT on a wave function from a reference frame, in the new space-time coordinates the wave functions at different times appear, and no quantum state can be defined.
+Despite that, the range of time involved in the set of transformed wave functions can be easily estimated.
+Let us consider a wave function in a given reference frame $\phi(t,x)$ at a given time $t$ which has a space extension of the order $\Delta x$.
+A LT to a reference frame moving with velocity $\beta$ will introduce a set of wave functions spanning a time interval of the order $\Delta t \,=\, \beta \gamma \Delta x $, where $\gamma = 1/\sqrt{1 - \beta^2}$.